 The plug-in is distributed as a standard Microsoft installation file (MSI).
 Plug-in deployment requires some plug-in specific configuration of the WANOP appliances at the other ends of the links.
 If you customize the MSI file with the DNS or IP addresses of the WANOP appliances, and a few other parameters, your users do not have to enter any configuration information when installing the plug-in on their Windows computers.

-The plug-in is supported by all currently supported releases of Citrix Workspace App for Windows and Citrix Receiver for Windows.
+The plug-in is supported by Citrix Receiver 1.2 or later, and can be distributed and managed by Citrix Receiver.

 Hardware and software requirements